-One of the reasons you must consult your veterinarian before giving your cat eggs is that it is difficult to tell what a healthy serving of eggs will be for an individual cat.
+One of the reasons you must consult your vet before giving your cat eggs is that it’s difficult to tell what a healthy serving of eggs will be for an individual cat.
 An appropriate serving size will depend on your cat’s weight, age, diet, and overall health.

 With that in mind, here are a few general guidelines when it comes to feeding eggs to cats:

 - A full egg is too much.
 One egg for a cat is the equivalent of about eight eggs for a human.
-If you are giving your cat a full egg, it is likely going to be way too much for them and can make them sick.
+If you are giving your cat a full egg, it’s likely going to be way too much for them and can make them sick.

 - Raw eggs can be dangerous.
-Many pet owners see benefits from raw diets, however raw eggs can contain E. coli and salmonella.
+Many pet parents see benefits from raw diets; however, raw eggs can contain E. coli and salmonella.
 While healthy cats are unlikely to suffer from an infection, cats with compromised immune systems are more at risk.
 These bacteria can also infect humans.
 Raw eggs also contain a protein that may make it more difficult for your cat to absorb biotin, a vitamin essential for skin and coat health.
-Your cat would likely have to eat a lot of raw eggs regularly to be affected, but it is important that you know the risks and discuss them with your vet before giving your cat raw eggs.
+Your cat would likely have to eat a lot of raw eggs regularly to be affected, but it’s important that you know the risks and discuss them with your vet before giving your cat raw eggs.

 - Avoid salt, sauces, spices, and additives.
-Eggs are best for your cat when they are plain.
+Eggs are best for your cat when they’re plain.
 Added cheese, garlic, salt, onions, sauces, or other ingredients commonly added to eggs can be toxic for your cat or give them an upset stomach at the very least.

 You can serve your cat fully cooked eggs any way you like.
-Scrambled, poached, or hard-boiled all make fine choices, and many owners mix the egg in with their cats’ regular meals.
+Scrambled, poached, or hard-boiled all make fine choices, and many pet parents mix the egg in with their cats’ regular meals.

 Egg whites are lower in fat and likely to be more nutritious for your cat, but they can also eat the yolk in moderation.

 Watch your cat’s calories, too.
-Eggs should probably not make up more than ten percent of your cat’s calorie serving for the day, but your veterinarian can give you more specific guidelines.
+Eggs should probably not make up more than ten percent of your cat’s calorie serving for the day, but your vet can give you more specific guidelines.